Buckingham Friends School

 Buckingham Friends School, an independent Quaker school in Lahaska, Pennsylvania was founded in 1794.
 The current Quaker Meetinghouse was built in 1768.
-An addition was put on in the 1930s, followed by the gymnasium in 1955 and the lower school building.
+An addition was built in the 1930s, followed by the gymnasium in 1955 and the lower school building.
 Another addition was built in 2002/2003.
-In 2015, the Lower School was fully renovated.
+In 2015 the Lower School was fully renovated.
 The school provides for grades K-8.
-Upper School curriculum includes: Advanced algebra, Chemistry, Astronomy, Geology, American History, Model Congress, English Language Arts, Sustainability Workshop, Art, World Religion, Biology, and Music.